 - How environmentally friendly is public transportation in Belgium?

 - Making a public transportation complaint in Belgium

 - Useful resources

 Want to fly away from it all?
 Or maybe you're looking for a family adventure by train?
-Wherever you're going, Omio is a one-stop shop that can help you find the best deals for your journey.
-Compare a range of transport modes, explore new destinations, and buy tickets at the touch of a button.
+Wherever you're going, Omio can help you find the best deals for your journey.
+This one-stop shop lets you compare a range of transport modes, explore new destinations, and buy tickets at the touch of a button.
 Wherever adventure takes you, get there with Omio.

 Introduction to public transportation in Belgium

 Belgium has an excellent public transport network, offering accessible and efficient travel across the country.
 This makes moving around Belgium without a car relatively straightforward, whether you’re commuting, vacationing, or seeing friends and loved ones in other regions.